 . . . considers a problem from all angles and finds the best idea for solving it.

-During the planning phase, PennDOT and its regional partners typically meet with local governments, the public, and other stakeholders such as Amtrak to discuss issues and opportunities related to the project.
-Improving ADA accessibility and achieving a state of good repair are top priorities.
-Potential improvements are also considered in light of community revitalization initiatives.
+During the planning phase, PennDOT meets with local governments and other stakeholders such as Amtrak to discuss issues and opportunities related to the station and rail corridor.
+Projects to enhance safety, improve ADA accessibility, and attain a state of good repair are top priorities.
+PennDOT Connects coordination helps maximize community benefits.

 . . . develops that idea into engineering drawings and specifications.